Fury on Minikube

 We hope you enjoyed this tour of Fury!

-In case your ran into any problems feel free to open a issue here in GitHub.
+In case your ran into any problems feel free to open an issue in GitHub.

 Where to go next?